 Before you can boot from an NVMe SSD, you first need to copy the Raspberry Pi operating system to it.
 We can use the inbuilt SD Card Copier utility for this.
 The utility is located in the Accessories menu of the Raspberry Pi desktop:

-Set the Copy From Device as the MicroSD card and the Copy To Device as the NVMe SSD, and make sure the New Partition UUIDs option is checked, then Start the copy.
+as the NVMe SSD, and make sure the New Partition UUIDs

 Accept the warning to start the copy.